jsquyres/ompi/docs/quickstart.rst

 Note that there are many, many configuration options to the ``./configure`` step.
-Some of them may be needed for your particular environmnet; see :doc:`the installation section </installation>` for desciptions of the options available.
+Some of them may be needed for your particular HPC network interconnect type and/or computing environmnet; see :doc:`the installation section </installation>` for desciptions of the options available.

-If your installation prefix path is not writable by a regular user, you may need to use sudo or su to run the ``make install`` step.
-For
+If your installation prefix path is not writable by a regular user, you may need to use `sudo` or `su` to run the ``make install`` step.
-example:
+For example:

 .. code-block:: sh
    :linenos: